If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 Using this plugin, you can make any additional info about your products searchable – no technical knowledge needed.

 But this is only a small part of SearchWP features.
-In fact, with this plugin, you can create custom search forms, prioritize specific products in search results, and many more.
+In fact, with this plugin, you can create custom search forms, prioritize specific products in search results, and much more.

 Here are a few more amazing things that you can do with this plugin: